misto/website/gitpod/docs/self-hosted/latest/required-components.md

 ## Database

 Gitpod uses a MySQL database to store user data.
 By default Gitpod ships with a MySQL database built-in and data is stored using a Kubernetes PersistentVolume.
 For production settings, we recommend operating your own MySQL database (version v5.7 or newer).
-Which database is used can be configured during installation. <!--- todo: Is this true?
-How do you configure this? --->
+Which database is used can be configured during installation.

 ## Image Registry